Cathedral Beach - As Catedrais Beach

 Praia de Illas nearby

-Walking along the beach between the huge rock formations at low tide is exciting.
+Walking along the beach between the huge rock formations is terrific at low tide.
 You never know what comes next.
-After exploring the beach wait at the shore to watch the tides coming in with enormous power and the beach disappears again.
+After exploring the beach, wait at the shore to watch the tides coming in with enormous power, and the beach disappears again.
+Mother nature at its best!

 When you reach the cliffs, a staircase is leading down to the beach.
 You can walk in either direction; walk to the right to get to the spectacular cathedral cave and the other arches roughly 600 meters one way.
 To the left are around 400 m to walk but not as spectacular.
 The beach itself is not safe for swimming.
 There are several caves on the right waiting to be explored.
 The first impressive rock arch appears to the left next to the sea.
-We continued walking getting to the cathedral and the natural bridges first.
-Just sharp at low tide we had the possibility to get to the very end of the beach and the last rock formation.
+We continued walking, getting to the cathedral and the natural bridges first.
+Just sharp at low tide, we could get to the very end of the beach and the last rock formation.

 You have to climb over one bigger rock to continue walking.
-The puddle to the right is too deep to walk through.
-We were the only ones early morning at sunrise, and we got captured by the beauty of mother’s nature and power.
+Some of the puddles are too deep to walk through.
+We visited the beach twice in the morning.
+The first day in January, low tide was around sunrise.
+We were the only ones on this beautiful early morning and got captured by the beauty of this spectacular beach.
 Always watch the waves when you get close to the rock arch formations.

 Where to Park the Car or Camper